logdash-io/node-sdk/README.md

-# logdash - JS SDK
+# @logdash/node

 Logdash is a zero-config observability platform.
-This package serves an javascript interface to use it.
+This package serves a Node.js/Bun/Deno/Browser interface to use it.

 ## Pre-requisites